WCTT (AM): History

+In its early days, WCTT served as an important outlet for local music.
+One program that highlighted musicians was a Sunday night barn dance program titled Minstrels, which ran through the mid-1950s.
+Another important feature of early WCTT was a weekday morning show that aired from 8:30 to 9 a.m. and originated from local business Bailey's Country Store in nearby Williamsburg.
+The program covered a variety of topics, including serving as a local tradio outlet.

 In 1960, the license was transferred to Tri-County Broadcasting, and in 1980 to Crawford Enterprises, under the control of Mary Heath Robinson.
-The WCTT stations were sold to its current owners Encore Communications, Inc in 1995.
+The WCTT stations were sold to its current owners, the Eubank family under the licensee Encore Communications, Inc in 1995.

 As of 1989, the station broadcast a country music format.

 According to the FCC ownership reports from 1999 through 2019, the licensee (Encore Communications, Inc) is owned by Eubanks Electrical Supply on South Main Street, which is owned by Dallas and Peggy Eubanks, who are husband and wife.
 They also own WKDP (AM) and WKDP-FM, which are licensed in Corbin.